 The process was examined extensively and is supported by research.
 For more information, get in touch with a certified professional.
 Patients are counseled to seek treatment from a certified or a diplomaed clinician although McKenzie techniques are used by many professionals.
 Credentialed practicioners will have the initials Cert.
 MDT, or Dip.

-The information herein on "The McKenzie System" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The McKenzie System" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.